MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-imported-query.md

 ## Get data from Azure Data Explorer

-First, you create a query in Azure Data Explorer and export it for use in Power BI.
+First, you create a query in Azure Data Explorer.
 Then, you connect to the Azure Data Explorer help cluster, and bring in a subset of the data from the *StormEvents* table. [!INCLUDE [data-explorer-storm-events](includes/data-explorer-storm-events.md)]

+## Import query to Power BI

 # [Kusto Explorer](#tab/kusto-explorer/)